Mukesh2142006/Command--line-arguments-to-count-word/README.md

 ## DATE:
-## Ex NO 10 -  Command--line-arguments-to-count-word
+## Ex No 10 -  Command--line-arguments-to-count-word
 ## AIM:
 To write a python program for getting the word count from the contents of a file using command line arguments.
 ## EQUIPEMENT'S REQUIRED: